Ethel Scull: Commissions

 Ethel Scull was the subject of Ethel Scull 36 Times, a 1963 painting by the American artist Andy Warhol, currently in the collection of the Metropolitan Museum of Art.
 It was Warhol's first commissioned portrait.
 The work consists of a grid of four rows of nine columns depicting Scull in 36 different poses.
 The artwork is jointly owned by the Whitney Museum of American Art and the Metropolitan Museum of Art.

 Another notable commission, Scull had George Segal create a portrait sculpture titled Portrait of Robert and Ethel Scull.
 The plaster sculpture features Scull wearing sunglasses sitting in a Victorian chair with Robert Scull standing behind her.
 This artwork is currently in the collection of Aichi Prefectural Museum of Art.
 Segal cast Scull in two separate casts the first being from her neck down.
 Scull's boots continue to be stuck inside the sculpture.

 Death and legacy

-In 2001, while living in a retirement home in Manhattan, New York, Scull suffered from a heart attack and stroke that resulted in her death.
+In 2001, while living in a retirement home in Manhattan, New York City, Scull had a heart attack and stroke that resulted in her death.
 Scull has been immortalized as "the Mom of Pop Art."
 She and her husband were also the subject of significant criticism because of their accumulated wealth from trading in works of art by living artists who themselves saw no share of any realized profits.
-For example, the October 18, 1973 Sotheby's Parke Bernet auction where one of their art pieces, originally purchased from a still-living artist for $900, sold for $85,000.
+For example, the October 1973 Sotheby's Parke Bernet auction where one of their art pieces, originally purchased from a still-living artist for $900, sold for $85,000.
 The Sculls saw themselves as fostering the careers of unknown artists; their critics accused them of profiteering and social climbing.